Dr Rachael Wiseman

 I work at the intersection of philosophy of mind, action and ethics and on the history of analytic philosophy.
 I have published mainly on the work of Ludwig Wittgenstein, G. E. M. Anscombe and the 'Wartime Quartet' (Anscombe, Philippa Foot, Mary Midgley and Iris Murdoch).

-I would be delighted to hear from potential PhD students interested in the work of any member of The Quartet; in Wittgenstein's later philosophy; or in philosophy of mind and action more broadly.
+At Liverpool I am the Direrctor of the MA Philosophy.
+I would be delighted to hear from students considering a Masters, and from potential PhD students interested in the work of any member of The Quartet; in Wittgenstein's later philosophy; or in philosophy of mind, action and ethics more broadly.